phpinternalsbook/PHP-Internals-Book/Book/php7/zend_strings.rst

 Finally, the characters are stored into the ``char[1]`` field.
 This is not a ``char *``, but a ``char[1]``.
 Why that ?
 This is a memory optimization known as "C struct hack" (you may use a search engine with these terms).
-Basically, that allows the engine to allocate space for the ``zend_string`` structure and the charcaters to be stored, as one solo C pointer.
+Basically, that allows the engine to allocate space for the ``zend_string`` structure and the characters to be stored, as one solo C pointer.
 This optimizes memory accesses as memory will be a contiguous allocated block, and not two blocks sparsed in memory (one for ``zend_string *``, and one for the ``char *`` to store into it).